Bohnzi/AP-ESP32C6-PB-1V1/README.md

 ---

+### I2C Pinout
+The Seeed Studio ESP32-C6 has a limited number of pins, so this board places D4 and D5 side by side as the dedicated I²C pins (SDA and SCL).
+These are arranged in a row with 3.3 V and GND on standard 2.54 mm pin spacing, allowing a JST-XH female plug to be soldered directly to the board.
+This makes it simple to plug in I²C expansion boards and start adding peripherals right away.

+For example, if you’re building an air quality sensor, you can connect an I²C expander board to add multiple sensors while still using just the SDA/SCL lines.
+This gives you more inputs and outputs without tying up other GPIO pins.

+I²C expander boards are also very affordable—typically under $5.
+For reliability, I recommend picking one up from Adafruit or another trusted supplier.

+---

 ## License
 This repository is licensed under a custom Source-Available License.
 - ✅ Personal, hobbyist, and educational use of the code is allowed.